MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v16-to-v17.md

     Stop-NAVServerInstance -ServerInstance <server instance name>
     ```

+## Task 2: Install version 17

+1. Download the latest available update for Business Central 2020 (version 17) that is compatible with your version 16.

+    For more information, see [[!INCLUDE[prodlong](../developer/includes/prodlong.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

+2. Before you install version 17, it can be useful to create desktop shortcuts to the version 15.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these tools will be replaced with the version 16 tools.

+3. Install Business Central version 17 components.

+    You can keep version 15 installed to complete some steps in the upgrade process.
+When you install version 17, you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) or you must stop the version 16.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
+Otherwise, you'll get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

+    For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

-## Task 3: Convert version 15 database
+## Task 3: Convert version 16 database

-This task runs a technical upgrade on the application database to convert it from the version 15 platform to the version 16 platform.
+This task runs a technical upgrade on the application database to convert it from the version 16 platform to the version 17 platform.
 The conversion updates the system tables of the database to the new schema (data structure).
 It provides the latest platform features and performance enhancements.

-1. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 16 as an administrator.
+1. Start [!INCLUDE[adminshell](../developer/includes/adminshell.md)] for version 17 as an administrator.
 2. Run the Invoke-NAVApplicationDatabaseConversion cmdlet to start the conversion:

     ```powershell